 Performance Evaluation of the Chief Executive Officer

-In the year 2018, the Company required the Board of Directors to evaluate the performance of Chief Executive Officer at least once a year for the Company's Chief Executives to acknowledge andimprove.
-This also provided information for the Nomination and Remuneration Committee to consider when considering remuneration and this evaluation is confidential.
+In 2020, the Company required the Board of Directors to evaluate the performance of the Chief Executive Officer at least once a year for the Company’s Chief Executives to acknowledge and improve.
+This also provided information for the Nomination and Remuneration Committee to consider when considering remuneration.
+This evaluation is confidential.

 Performance Evaluation Topics for Chief Executive Officer